glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Next, break down each task into smaller, manageable steps, which will make it easier to stay focused and avoid feeling overwhelmed.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and ensure that you don't forget anything important.
 Additionally, set reminders and deadlines for each step, so that your to-do list stays up-to-date and you can stay on track.

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of anticipating potential mistakes or misunderstandings that users may have when interacting with a program.
+Ultimately, successful programming requires a balance between technical expertise and an understanding of human behavior.